matryoshka-io/matryoskha/testing/README.md

 Before running any of the tests.
 Note that running `npm run seed` will destroy any data in the `matryoksha` database in your `MongoDB` instance.

+To run the tests:

+`npm run test`

 To switch back to production simply do the reverse of what you did above.

+The tests are highly dependent on the seed data.